 What comes to mind when you think of housekeeping?
-For me, it’s someone knocking on my hotel room door at an ungodly hour yelling “housekeeping!”
-When I let them in, it’s a five minute routine of changing the bedsheets and towels, vacuuming, and tidying the room around my stuff.
-While a homemaker may do all the things a housekeeper would, the duties go far beyond that.
-Here’s why homemaking is not the same as housekeeping!
+Truthfully for me, it makes me think of someone knocking on my hotel room door at an ungodly hour yelling “housekeeping!”
+When I manage to scramble out of bed and pull on sweats and let them in, it’s a ten minute routine of changing the bedsheets and towels, vacuuming, and tidying the room around my stuff before they rush off to the next room.

 1. You can be a lousy homemaker but an excellent housekeeper

 One of the tasks most commonly associated with homemakers is cleaning.
 However, you can have a spotless house and still be terrible at homemaking.
 An excellent homemaker will likely have a clean and tidy home (at least most of the time).
 A housekeeper’s title focuses on keeping the house tidy.
 A homemaker, on the other hand, goes beyond those duties and focuses on creating a home and taking care of the people within the house.

 A housekeeper’s duties are often focused solely on the house.
 A housekeeper is focusing on keeping the home in tip-top shape whether that involves cleaning, organizing, fixing things around the home, doing laundry, and so on.
 A homemaker generally prioritizes her family and the people who live in her home, over a strict cleaning schedule.

 3. The values differ between a housekeeper and a homemaker

 Housekeeping duties are focused on house chores and routine work, the overall goal here is to make sure the chores of the house are done well.
 Homemakers value all the emotional and spiritual aspects of the home such as family time and making their family happy.
 A housekeeper is there to do a job and knows exactly what needs to be done each time they enter the home.
 A homemaker, on the other hand, maybe cooking one minute and then helping the kids get ready for bed the next.